 Order and precedence of email protection

 In Microsoft 365 organizations with mailboxes in Exchange Online or standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, inbound email may be flagged by multiple forms of protection.
-For example, the built-in EOP anti-phishing policies that are available to all Microsoft 365 customers, and the more robust ATP anti-phishing policies that are also available to Office 365 Advanced Threat Protection (Office 365 ATP) customers.
+For example, the built-in anti-phishing policies in EOP that are available to all Microsoft 365 customers, and the more robust anti-phishing policies that are available to Microsoft Defender for Office 365 customers.
 Messages also pass through multiple detection scans for malware, spam, phishing, etc. Given all this activity, there may be some confusion as to which policy is applied.

 In general, a policy that's applied to a message is identified in the X-Forefront-Antispam-Report header in the CAT (Category) property.
 For more information, see Anti-spam message headers.